Are you a Homeowner, Landlord or Business looking for a local Electrician?

 Landlords Certificates

-Your rented properties Electrical system and appliances must be safe for your tenants.
+Your rented property’s Electrical system and appliances must be safe for your tenants.
 We can carry out Electrical Installation Condition Reports on your property and test the appliances (known as PAT Testing).

-Once the testings complete, an electrician will issue you with EICR and PAT certificates so you can prove your property’s safe, legal and can validate your insurance.
+Once the testing is complete, an electrician will issue you with EICR and PAT certificates so you can prove your property’s safe and legal while validating your insurance.

-The EICR involves testing the Consumer unit, RCD Fuses, Internal wiring, Light fittings, Sockets, Earthing And Bonding.
+The EICR involves testing the Consumer unit, RCD Fuses, Internal wiring, Light fittings, Sockets and Earthing and Bonding.
 Covering all parts of the electrical system connected to the electric meter.

-Any faults are usually fixed on the same day, so your property passes.
-All plug-in appliances such as Fridges, Dishwashers and Washing Machines are covered under the PAT test.
+All plug-in appliances, such as Fridges, Dishwashers and Washing Machines, are covered under the PAT test.
 Regular testing ensures your property and tenants are safe.

 PAT testing ensures employees and tenants are safe from electrical hazards that have the potential to occur when using electrical appliances.